microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 > Get more experience with data visualization in [these tutorials](https://docs.microsoft.com/learn/modules/explore-analyze-data-with-python?WT.mc_id=academic-15963-cxa).
 ## Experiment with Matplotlib

-Try to create some simple plots to display the new dataframe you just created.
+Try to create some basic plots to display the new dataframe you just created.
 What would a basic line plot show?

 Import Matplotlib at the top of the file, under the Pandas import: